peterme.com

 One more thing (written the following morning) – I don’t mean to suggest that the folks working in Brickhouse weren’t working hard, and weren’t committed to developing great stuff.
 But when working in a group like this removed from an organization’s main thrust, and in an organization as clearly troubled as Yahoo, you have to recognize that the group’s existence is tenuous.
 Though, as Susan Mernit predicted, Yahoo! is laying off group by group, and not recognizing that that there are remarkably talented people in Brickhouse who could help Yahoo! in other ways.

-5 Responses to “Yahoo!
-Brickhouse Post – Take 2”
+5 thoughts on “Yahoo!
+Brickhouse Post – Take 2

 Good comments all around(both Brickhouse posts).
 As a now former ‘hoo, I completely agree with your thought on Brickhouse and integrating innovation into the rest of the company.